JustBryse/Space-Game/README.md

 Stealth:
 - Your ship has an emission signature radius that can be seen in the ship info panel or by pressing "c".
 - When an NPC ship enters your emission signature radius it will detect you.
+- This game features sensor shadows.
+That is, an NPC or NPC torpedo can hide in the sensor shadow of other NPC ships and torpedos.
+Move perpendicular with respect to the vectors of incoming contacts to defeat this.
-- You and NPC ships have a sensor blind spot that is directly behind the main drive.
+- You and NPC ships have a sensor blind spot that is directly behind the main thruster.
 Firing the main thruster blinds you to contacts that are behind your ship.
 - You will be notified near the ship info panel when an NPC ship or torpedo has sensor locked you (this means you are detected and being pursued).
 - Gas clouds are environmental features that block all sensors.
 - Your sensors will be completely useless when inside a gas cloud (your minimap will be disabled).